-The powers of the Appointments and Remuneration Committee (delegate committee of the Supervisory Board, Article 24.8 of the ICF bylaws) are as follows:
+The powers of the Appointments and Remuneration Committee (delegated committee of the Supervisory Board, Article 23.8 of the ICF governing bodies bylaws) are as follows:

-- a) To propose the criteria and policies to be applied for the composition of the Supervisory Board taking into account the principles of honourability, suitability and good governance. - b) To assess the proposed appointments of any member of the governing bodies.
-With regard to executive and key personnel, to carry out an evaluation when so requested by the Chief Executive Officer.
-Key personnel are those employees who can influence the risk profile of the entity as defined in banking regulations. - c) To supervise the criteria applied for the identification and development of key ICF personnel. - d) To propose to the Supervisory Board the remuneration policy and the system for awarding, and the amount of, any fixed and/or variable remuneration of the members, executive and key personnel, ensuring it is compatible with the long-term interests of the institution and with appropriate and effective risk management. - e) To propose to the Supervisory Board programmes aimed at updating the expertise of acting members. - f) To inform and give its opinion to the Supervisory Board regarding transactions that involve or may involve conflicts of interest in accordance with the Code of Good Practice. - g) At the request of the Chair of the Supervisory Board, to issue an opinion for the Board to decide on the authorisation for any member of the governing bodies to take up a new office in a different entity or on the early dismissal of an independent member of any governing body of the institute. - h) To make recommendations to the Supervisory Board for the appointment of a new chairperson or chief executive and, if necessary, make proposals to ensure that the process takes place in an orderly and well-planned manner.
+- a) To propose the criteria and policies to be applied for the composition of the Supervisory Board taking into account the principles of good repute, suitability and good governance. - b) Pursuant to the suitability and incompatibility requirements set out in the regulations governing credit institutions and following the policies and procedures approved by the relevant governing bodies, assess the suitability of the members of the ICF's Supervisory Board under the terms of the relevant Regulation on the dismissal, appointment and re-election of the members of the ICF's governing bodies.
+The chief executive officer is responsible for reporting to this committee on the hiring of senior executives and key personnel undertaken in the performance of their duties.
+Key personnel are those employees who can influence the risk profile of the entity as defined in banking regulations.

+- To supervise the criteria applied for the identification and development of key ICF personnel. - d) To propose to the Supervisory Board the remuneration policy and the system for awarding, and the amount of, any fixed and/or variable remuneration of the members, executive and key personnel, ensuring it is compatible with the long-term interests of the institution and with appropriate and effective risk management. - e) To propose to the Supervisory Board programmes aimed at updating the expertise of acting members. - f) To inform and give its opinion to the Supervisory Board regarding transactions which involve or may involve conflicts of interest in accordance with the Code of Good Practice. - g) At the request of the Chair of the Supervisory Board, to issue an opinion for the Board to decide on the authorisation for any member of the governing bodies to take up a new office in a different entity or on the early dismissal of an independent member of any governing body of the institute. - h) To make recommendations to the Supervisory Board for the appointment of a new chairperson or chief executive and, if necessary, make proposals to ensure that the process takes place in an orderly and well-planned manner. - i) To monitor and follow up cases of bullying and sexual harassment involving key personnel.

-D. RELATED-PARTY AND INTRA-GROUP TRANSACTIONS
+D. RELATED PARTY AND INTRA-GROUP TRANSACTIONS